drkrssll/drkrssll/README.md

 **`Web Developer & Cyber Security Enthusiast`**

 I'm a GitHub poster and an obsessed programmer.
-Rust frameworks are my life but TypeScript will do.
+Rust frameworks are my life but Next.js will do...

+TypeScript makes more sense.

    <p align="left">
       <a href="https://github.com/drkrssll?tab=followers">